KrishiDevani15/CRUD_Ai_Agent/README.md

 }
 ```

-### AI Agent Query
+### 🤖 AI Agent Query

-Use the AI agent to process a natural language query by sending a POST request to `/agent/query` with the following JSON body:
+Utilize the AI agent for natural language processing by sending a POST request to `/agent/query` with this JSON body:

 ```json
 {